 Our research found this day honors the death of Catherine “Kitty” Genovese, who was murdered near her home on March 13, 1964, in New York City.
 That night, if one Good Samaritan had stepped forward, Miss Genovese would have lived.
 Something interrupted her killer twice that night, each interruption witnessed by neighbors or passersby.
-Still, one called the police.
-After his third and successful attempt, one person called, but too late for Miss Genovese.
+Still, no one called the police.
+One person called after his third and successful attempt, but too late for Miss Genovese.
 We have been unable to identify the creator of this national day.